1991 Soviet coup attempt: Tuesday 20 August

-21 August
+Wednesday 21 August

-At about 1:00 am, not far from the White House, trolleybuses and street cleaning machines were used to barricade a tunnel against arriving Taman Guards infantry fighting vehicles (IFVs), commanded by Captain Sergey Surovikin (who later rose to army general and commander of Russian forces in the 2022 war in Ukraine).
+At about 1:00 am, not far from the White House, trolleybuses and street cleaning machines were used to barricade a tunnel against arriving Taman Guards infantry fighting vehicles (IFVs), commanded by Captain Sergey Surovikin, who years later rose to army general and commander of Russian forces in the 2022 invasion of Ukraine.
 Three men were killed in the ensuing clash: Dmitry Komar, Vladimir Usov, and Ilya Krichevsky; several others were wounded.
 Komar, a 22-year-old Soviet-Afghan War veteran, was shot and crushed trying to cover a moving IFV's observation slit.
 Usov, a 37-year-old economist, was killed by a stray bullet while coming to Komar's aid.
 The crowd set fire to an IFV and Krichevsky, a 28-year-old architect, was shot dead as the troops pulled back.
+The three men were posthumously awarded the title Hero of the Soviet Union.
 According to journalist and democracy campaigner Sergey Parkhomenko, who was in the crowd defending the White House, "those deaths played a crucial role: both sides were so horrified that it brought a halt to everything."
 Alpha Group and Vympel did not move to the White House as planned, and Yazov ordered the troops to pull out of Moscow.
 Reports also surfaced that Gorbachev had been placed under house arrest in Crimea.
 During the final day of her family's exile, Raisa Gorbacheva suffered a minor stroke.

 At 8:00 am, the troops began to leave Moscow.

 Between 8:00 and 9:00 am, the GKChP members met in the Defence Ministry and, not knowing what to do, decided to send Kryuchkov, Yazov, Baklanov, Tizyakov, Anatoly Lukyanov, and Deputy CPSU General Secretary Vladimir Ivashko to Crimea to meet Gorbachev, who refused to meet them when they arrived.

 At 10:00 am, the session of the Supreme Soviet of the RSFSR opened in the White House, at which President Yeltsin spoke.

 At 1:00 pm, the Soviet Cabinet of Ministers circulated a statement about its non-involvement in the putsch.
 At 1:20 pm, Kryuchkov, Yazov, Baklanov, Tizyakov, Lukyanov and CPSU Central Committee Deputy General Secretary Vladimir Ivashko left for the airport, getting stuck in a traffic jam created by the Taman Division armored vehicles returning to their base.

 At 2:00 pm, the CPSU Central Committee Secretariat issued a statement demanding that the GKChP clarify the fate of the head of the Communist Party, Mikhail Gorbachev.